formkiq/parima/README.md

 # What is Parima?

 Parima is a free, open source project that has been created to allow easy publishing of static web sites and JavaScript web applications (like Angular or React apps) using Amazon Web Services.
-It's ideal for designers and front-end developers who want to launch a new web site without having to worry about hosting.
+It's ideal for designers and front-end developers who want to launch a new web site without having to worry about hosting outside of creating an AWS Account.

 Using AWS CloudFormation, Parima creates a simple, serverless architecture for your web site, using Amazon S3 to store the markup, code, and asset files, and AWS CloudFront to distribute the site using HTTPS.
 It can be installed with or without a custom domain.